michael-benin-CN/gifshot/README.md

 // Another Pro Tip: If you use this option, the video will not be paused, the object url not revoked, and
 // the video will not be removed from the DOM.
 You will need to handle this yourself.
 'webcamVideoElement': null,
-// Whether or not you would like the user's camera to stay on after the gif is created
+// Whether or not you would like the user's camera to stay on after the GIF is created
 // Note: The cameraStream Media object is passed back to you in the createGIF() callback function 'keepCameraOn': false,
 // Expects a cameraStream Media object